 Monday - Friday Saturday - Sunday

 Breakfast: 7:00am - 10:00am Brunch: 11:00am

 Lunch: 12:00pm - 2:30pm Dinner: 6:00pm

-Dinner: 5:00pm - 7:30pm must be on time

 Dining facilities are under the jurisdiction of the College.
-Students are responsible for following all dining hall and cafeteria regulations either posted or published while using these facilities.
+Students are responsible for following all dining hall regulations either posted or published while using these facilities.
 Students in violation may be referred to the Student Services Office for judicial action.